Bookmark with: What are these?

 This is a vast subject where an individual analysis of your situation is required.

-Unemployment: Unemployment allowance is paid by the job centre Pôle Emploi.
+Unemployment allowance is paid by the job centre Pôle Emploi.
 Even if you were employed by a foreign company based in the EU/EEA and temporarily posted to France, you may be entitled to French unemployment benefit.
-In such cases, be prepared to explain the European Regulation 1408/71 to Pôle Emploi, as they often don't understand your rights in this case.
+In such cases, be prepared to explain the European Regulations 883/2004, 988/2009 and 987/2009 to Pôle Emploi, as they often don't understand your rights in this case (these Regulations replaced Regulation 1408/71 on 1 May 2010).
 When your unemployment benefit expires, you may be entitled to ASS - allocation de solidarité spécifique.
 If you don't qualify for ASS, you may as the last resort be able to obtain RSA - revenu de solidarité active.
 RSA is handled by CAF.

 Child benefit - family benefits - housing benefit etc.